Title: The Air That Angels Breathe

 John snorted and bumped him gently.
 “Did you really want to take me with you to the UN?”

 “Yeah,” Rodney admitted.
-“But you were going to be with your father and I know you don’t get a lot of time with him.
-I might not have a father who cares about me but I understand how close the two of you are.
+“But you were going to be with Patrick, and I know you don’t get a lot of time with him.
+I might not have a father who cares about me, but I understand how close the two of you are.
 I didn’t want to interfere.”

 “We would’ve both gone with you,” John admitted.
 “We watched you on TV and made sure we were on the SGC’s call list if something happened.”
 He started the DVD with a sigh and opened his own drink.
 He really needed to do something about this thing with McKay.